 Make up a big pot of this delicious Cream of Tomato Soup - a perfect recipe for the whole family.

-My kids love soup, so I make up a pot regularly, it's a great way of getting vegetables or speed foods into fussy ones (adults and children).
+My kids love soup, so I make up a pot regularly, it's a great way of getting vegetables into fussy ones (adults and children).

 I don't know about you, but cream of tomato soup, always brings back childhood memories for me.
 It's a soup I would eat regularly, great when you feel poorly but usually served with thick white bread spread with lashings of butter.
-Unfortunately the latter isn't something I can entertain anymore.
-I mean yes you could actually have it if you synced it, but for me, bread and butter is my weakness.
+Unfortunately the latter isn't something I can entertain anymore, but for me, bread and butter is my weakness.
 I can't stop at just one or two slices, so for that reason I tend to avoid it altogether.

 "But you can't have a bowl of cream of tomato soup without something to dunk into it", I hear you say and that is very true, but there are so many other options for turning that little bowl of soup into something more filling.
-If you have a healthy extra b spare, you could make a nice sandwich to go with it, but lets face it, most of us have used are healthy extra b choice in the morning for breakfast, so we don't have one spare at lunch time.
+You could make a nice sandwich to go with it.

 Other things you can do, is top with some protein.
 I love adding shredded cooked chicken to the top of my soup or even some sliced cooked sausages.
 But a really great things is this delicious Cheesy Garlic Cauliflower Bread, it is cheesy and garlicky and just perfect for dunking in this delicious Cream of Tomato Soup.

-But how do you get soup creamy while still keeping it syn free?
+But how do you get soup creamy while still keeping it healthy?
 Well I have recently been using cottage cheese in lots of recipes and this comes from someone who hates cottage cheese as it is, with all those curds.
 Bleurgh!!
 It's isn't something that appeals to me.

 However, if you blend, so that it is smooth, it tastes lovely and creamy and is perfect for sweets/desserts or for adding a little bit of creaminess to savoury dishes.
 I actually prefer it to quark, as it doesn't have that sour taste like quark does.
 Plus quark is pretty hard to get here in Canada anyway, there is only one store I have found that stocks it, and they don't always have some.
 So this works out as a perfect alternative for those of you who live out of the UK who struggle to find quark.